-Estate settlement is often stressful, but a very important job.
+Settling an estate is often stressful, but a very important job.
 As an executor you have been entrusted to carry out the wishes of the deceased as quickly and with as much dignity as possible.
-You can count on us to act quickly and with as much compassion to the feelings of everyone left behind.
+You can count on us to act quickly and with as much sympathy to the feelings of everyone in bereavement.

-Contact us immediately to discuss your individual estate appraisal requirements and how we can put our knowledge to work for you.
+Contact us as soon as possible to discuss your unique estate appraisal needs and how we can put our experience to work for you.